CookiesKush/Botnet-WEBGUI/Built/beta/README.txt

-Make sure to leave the 2 'static' & 'templates' folder for the webgui to work correctly
+Make sure to have the 2 'static' & 'templates' folders inside the same folder as the server script for the webgui to work correctly on full release version they will be auto installed into a temp dir

-On release version they will be auto installed into a temp dir
+Auto undeleteable backdoor & anti debug will be added in full release version so make sure to not run the client payload inside any AV